stephanemora/azure-docs.fr-fr/articles/virtual-desktop/app-attach-glossary.md

 ## <a name="msix-application"></a>Application MSIX

-Une application stockée dans un fichier MSIX.
+Une application stockée dans un fichier .MSIX.

 ## <a name="msix-package"></a>Package MSIX